nechry/blink1/README.md

 # blink1

-Alpine Linux with blink1-tool and blink1-tiny-server.
+Ubuntu with blink1-tool and blink1-tiny-server.

 ## Usage